 - Completing community service

-- Attending educational or rehabilitation programs
+- Attending education or rehabilitation programs

-- Paying restitution to any victims
+- Paying restitution to victims

 - Submitting to drug testing